Vacuum polarization corrections to hyperfine structure in many-electron atoms: Theory

-In this work the nuclear charge density is modelled by a two-parameter Fermi distribution, with thickness parameter $t$ taken to be $2.3$\un{fm} for all considered nuclei.
+We model the nuclear charge density by a two-parameter Fermi distribution, with thickness parameter $t$ taken to be $2.3$\un{fm} for all considered nuclei.
 The half-density radius $c$ is found from the root-mean-square radius $r_{\rm rms}$ compiled in Ref.~\cite{Angeli2013}, $c^2 \approx (5/3)r^2_{\rm rms} - (7/3)(\pi a)^2$, where $t=4a\ln 3$.
 For the electronic potential, we use the relativistic Hartree-Fock approximation, $V_{\rm ee}=V_{\rm HF}$~\cite{JohnsonBook2007}, which is the starting point for our many-body treatment.
 We will discuss this in more detail in Section~\ref{ssec:many-body}.

 The magnetic hyperfine structure (hfs) arises from the interaction of the magnetic field produced by unpaired electrons with the magnetic moment of the nucleus.
 It is described by the interaction Hamiltonian